-The Decorative Arts Trust
+- Member of The Decorative Arts Trust

-The Trustees of Reservations
+- Member of The Trustees of Reservations

-Art Springs Foundation – Trustee
+- Trustee of the Art Springs Foundation

 Robert Shure’s sculpture studio is Skylight Studios, Inc. located in Woburn, MA.
 He and his team specialize in the creation of commissioned public and private sculptures, monuments, memorials, portraits, reliefs, and architectural sculpture and ornament.
 They also provide conservation and restoration services for a wide clientele as well as diverse mold-making and sculpture-replicating services for institutions and fellow artists.